Cosmological FLRW phase transitions under exponential corrected entropy: The equation of state

 Now the picture is clear about all possibilities in having positive or negative temperatures, putting together (\ref{eq13}) and (\ref{eq14}), one obtains the following EoS,

 Next, using (\ref{SG}) and (\ref{eq12}) to eliminate $\dot{H}$ in terms of $T$, one gets

 being $v=2R_{AH}$ the reduced volume.
 It is clear that $\alpha\rightarrow 0$ leads to the pure GR EoS in a FLRW background.
 As it is well known, this scenario does not exhibit critical phenomena.
-Therefore, in the present context, it is expected that non-trivial thermodynamic phenomena will occur, where the exponential corrections to the entropy will play a significant role.
-To begin the study of the thermodynamic stability of this model, we compute heat capacity from Eq. (\ref{EoSvt}), and move toward understanding the possible critical behavior of this modified EoS for an entropic cosmological model where the entropy has an exponential correction.
+Therefore, in the present context, it is expected that non-trivial thermodynamic phenomena will occur, with the exponential corrections to the entropy playing a significant role.
+To begin the study of the thermal stability of this model, we compute the heat capacity from Eq. (\ref{EoSvt}) and move toward understanding the possible critical behavior of this modified EoS for an entropic cosmological model with an exponential correction to the entropy.
 The behavior of the heat capacity $C_P$ provides important insights into the thermodynamic properties of the apparent horizon.
 The change of sign of $C_P$ distinguishes stable regimes ($C_P > 0$), where the system reacts smoothly to energy exchange, from unstable ones ($C_P < 0$), where thermodynamic equilibrium cannot be maintained.
 This sign flip is directly controlled by the deformation parameter $\alpha$, which therefore plays the role of a stability selector.

 In addition, the divergence of $C_P$ indicates the presence of a critical point in the system, marking the onset of a phase transition in the horizon thermodynamics.
-At this point, small perturbations in the horizon radius can give us a large variations in energy transfer, reflecting a change in the thermodynamic phase of the Universe.
+At this point, small perturbations in the horizon radius can give us large variations in energy transfer, reflecting a change in the thermodynamic phase of the Universe.
 Thus, the combined effect of the sign change and divergence of the heat capacity highlights the existence of distinct thermodynamic phases of the horizon, with stability or instability governed by the interaction between geometric corrections (encoded in $\alpha$) and the dynamics of cosmic expansion.
 In this regard, Fig. \ref{figCp} shows an interesting situation for the chosen values of the parameter $\alpha$.
 On one hand, for $\alpha>0$ the system seems to have a phase transition stable in nature (red line), while for $\alpha<0$ there is a more involved situation: i) a stable phase transition (continuous blue line) and ii) an unstable phase transition, nonphysical (dashed blue line).
-These facts will be clear in the next section.